 Developing an idea into an NHS-ready product can be a daunting proposition.
 We know from the hundreds of innovators we support every year that the NHS business landscape can be difficult to navigate.
-This is why we created our Health Innovation Programme (HIP), now in its fifth year and continuing to support innovators from across the region.
+This is why we created our Health Innovation Programme (HIP), now in its sixth year and continuing to support innovators from across the region.

 The training programme, created in partnership with SETsquared, the global no.1 university business incubator, specifically addresses the needs of healthcare innovators and covers core skills in entrepreneurship.
 It’s an intensive, fully-funded, four-day personal development course that helps entrepreneurs from the West of England to develop business propositions with real potential for health and care.

 During the bootcamp delegates build their skills in many aspects of entrepreneurship, from market analysis to funding strategies.
 To help navigate this complex sector, they also benefit from tailored health and life science sector specific modules, such as the NHS as a market place, health economics, regulatory standards, and collecting and evaluating evidence.
 The course provides an opportunity to make a compelling pitch to an experienced panel (think Dragon’s Den!) and is a supportive and friendly environment to network with like-minded innovators and try out ideas.

 “I have found the structured and practical approach to reviewing our business idea invaluable.
 As a business we are now clear about what we need (and don’t need!) which means we have clarity, focus and energy to move forwards!
 I enjoyed meeting others in similar positions and sharing our learnings and ideas.
 The environment of the course is supportive and fun.”

 Lucy Hadley, Director